Nikhil7353/Spice_Classification/README.md

 ## 📄 License

-** This project is open source under the MIT License.
-You are free to use, modify, and distribute it. **
+This project is open source under the MIT License.
+You are free to use, modify, and distribute it.

+## 🔗 Contribution
+Contributions, issues, and feature requests are welcome!
+Feel free to fork the repository and submit pull requests.

+## 📸 Screenshot / Demo